microsoft/containerregistry/README.md

 ## Browsing MAR Content

-The discovery experience for MAR is provided through [mcr.microsoft.com](https://mcr.microsoft.com/) and [Docker Hub](https://hub.docker.com/publishers/microsoftowner).
+The discovery experience for MAR is provided through the MAR portal on [mcr.microsoft.com](https://mcr.microsoft.com/) and [Docker Hub](https://hub.docker.com/publishers/microsoftowner).

 To query the list of repositories within MAR: https://mcr.microsoft.com/v2/_catalog